4-H Day in Post Rock District

 Public Speaking – Review the Kansas 4-H resources for presentation details.
 No Cloverbud, Junior or Intermediate Divisions. │ Senior Division: Time guideline 5 to 15 minutes.

 Spontaneous Speaking – Each participant will draw from the topics: Promote 4-H, Personal Interest, Current Event, Entertainment Review.
 After drawing, the participant will have 10 minutes to compose a talk about the specific topic.
 No online or print research allowed during preparation time.
-Participant will be provided with a writing utensil, note paper and index card.
+Participants will be provided with a writing utensil, note paper, and an index card.
 Phones and computers are not to be used.
-When time expires, the participant will present their talk to a judge.
+When the time expires, the participant will present their talk to a judge.
 No visual aids allowed.
-No Cloverbud, Junior or Intermediate Divisions. │ Senior Division: One entry allowed, Time guideline 2 to 5 minutes.
+No Cloverbud, Junior, or Intermediate Divisions. │ Senior Division: One entry allowed, Time guideline 2 to 5 minutes.

 Chorus – No age division separation during judging: Twelve or more 4-H members in group, Cloverbuds may be included as an “extra” with purpose of participation experience only, Perform two numbers.